ddansab/hopjump-bingo/README.md

 # Known Issues:

+- [ ] Make center square default "FREE", and checked color

+- [ ] Currently, when one box gets checked, all boxes get checked

-- [ ] Duplicate column numbers
+- [ ] Fix Clear All button
-- [x] Numbers don't refresh on clear or page reload